-The Eyring Materials Center (formerly known as the LeRoy Eyring Center for Solid State Science) provides academic and industry researchers with open access to advanced facilities and equipment for materials characterization; surface, optical and structural analysis; and high-resolution electron microscopy.
-The center supports materials analysis across a broad range of scientific disciplines, including physics, chemistry, biological sciences, earth and space sciences, and engineering.
+The Eyring Materials Center (formerly known as the LeRoy Eyring Center for Solid State Science) provides academic and industry researchers with open access to advanced facilities and equipment for materials characterization, surface, optical and structural analysis, elemental composition, and high-resolution electron microscopy.
+The center supports materials analysis across a broad range of scientific disciplines, including physics, chemistry, life sciences, earth and space sciences, environmental sciences, and engineering.

-We have a four-decade legacy of training researchers on our electron microscopes and other analytical tools.
-Materials scientists who trained at ASU are now running analytical, characterization and imaging laboratories in academia, government and industry around the world.
+We have a nearly five-decade legacy of training researchers on our electron microscopes and other analytical tools.
+Materials scientists who trained at ASU are now running analytical, characterization, and imaging laboratories in academia, government, and industry worldwide.

-As a global leader in high resolution electron microscopy, ASU plays an important role characterizing critical properties of materials.
-This facility houses a dozen electron microscopes that can probe the physical, electronic and chemical structure of matter on an atomic scale.
-Instruments and techniques include: ion milling; electron microprobe, scanning electron microscopy, transmission electron microscopy, scanning transmission electron microscopy and aberration corrected electron microscopy.
+As a global leader in high-resolution electron microscopy, ASU plays an important role in characterizing the critical properties of materials.
+This facility houses a dozen electron microscopes that can probe the physical, electronic, and chemical structure of matter on an atomic scale.
+Instruments and techniques include focused ion beam (FIB) microscopes, electron microprobe, scanning electron microscopy, transmission electron microscopy, scanning transmission electron microscopy, and aberration-corrected electron microscopy.